 Any major development larger than approximately 100 residential units on greenfield windfall sites is expected to provide suitable employment floor space, to be discussed with the Local Planning Authority and Cranbrook and Sissinghurst Parish Council through pre-application discussions.

 Cranbrook and Sissinghurst PC Response > This makes no sense at all.
 How can a site of around 100 homes ever be classified as windfall?
-Surely a windfall site is for less than 10 homes?
-The minimum threshold set for your site allocations work.
+Surely a windfall site is for less than 10 homes, the minimum threshold set for your site allocations work?
 In any event, this requires much more detail.
 Is the employment space supposed to be mixed within residential dwellings?
 What constitutes suitable employment?
 And should the approx. 100 number be set lower if we are to get any employment at all?

 The Limits to Built Development around Cranbrook and Sissinghurst are defined on the draft Policies Map.
 It is noted that these now include the sites/part sites to be allocated at Policies AL/CRS 1, 2 (part), 3 (part), 5 (part), 8, 9 (part), 10-11, 12 (part), 13 (part), and 14, 15 and 16, but exclude AL/CRS 4 (open gap/landscape buffer between existing LBD and developable part of site allocation), 6 (no existing LBD at Hartley), 7, and 17 (safeguarded land).
 As above at Policy STR 10, a further/separate LBD is proposed at Sissinghurst around existing built development to the west of the settlement and incorporating proposed residential site allocations AL/CR 13 (part), CR 15 and CR 16, with an open landscape gap retained between the two LBDs.